varunjitsingh6410/Trace/milestone2/milestone2.md

 Application Name: Trace

-Names
+Names:
-Thao Nguyen
+Thao Nguyen,
-Varun Jit Singh
+Varun Jit Singh,
-Sasri Dedigama
+Sasri Dedigama,
 Yumi Minami
 ## How did our idea change

-In our initial idea we were going to do lost people and pets but after further discussion we decided to choose to do just lost pets.
+In our initial project idea we were planning to do both lost people and pets, but after further discussion we decided to choose to focus just on pets.

 ## UI Skeleton Webpages